Max-Mogilski/Max-Mogilski/README.md

 - 👾 Creator of the HaveFun organization 👾

-- 💻 Currently working on HaveFun organization
+- 💻 Currently working on the "Don't buy" project for the HaveFun organization

 - 🧠 I’m currently getting better at test driven development